 Place of birth: Fort Worth, Texas

-Brief biography: Bettye Washington Greene earned her B.Sc. in Chemistry for the Tuskegee Institute in 1955 and then later earned her Ph.D. in Physical Chemistry from Wayne State University in 1962.
+Greene was born in Fort Worth, Texas, and earned her B.Sc. in Chemistry for the Tuskegee Institute in 1955, and her Ph.D. in Physical Chemistry from Wayne State University in 1962.

 She was promoted to Senior Research Chemist in 1970.
-She would continue working for Dow well into the later 1980's before retiring in 1990.
+She would continue working for Dow until her retirement in 1990.

 Place of birth: Cincinnati, Ohio

-Their main contribution(s) to science and the world: Charles would publish no less than 49 scientific papers throughout his life.
-These included some fairly influential pieces such as: Hunting Habits of an American Sand Wasp, Psychological Notes on the Gallery Spider.
+Turner would publish more than 70 scientific papers throughout his life.
+These included some fairly influential pieces, such as Hunting Habits of an American Sand Wasp, Psychological Notes on the Gallery Spider.

-His fascination with insects would also lead him to show that insects can hear and distinguish pitch, can learn through trial and error and that honeybees can see in color.
+His fascination with insects would also lead him to show that insects can hear and distinguish pitch, can learn through trial and error and that honeybees can see in color (sort of).

 Scientific discipline: Chemist